ssilvius/website/content/postgres-uuidv7-performs.md

 id: Lqj8a0
 slug: postgres-uuidv7-performs
 featured: true
-title: "Primary Key UUIDs Finally Make Sense with v7"
+title: Primary Key UUIDs Finally Make Sense with v7
 date: 2024-08-22T18:00:00.000Z
+excerpt: >-
-excerpt: "Relational databases have been using sequences as primary keys since dBASE and FoxPro.
-As our databases have become exceedingly large, and stored in multiple locations across many parts of clusters the sequential keys have become problematic."
+  Relational databases have been using sequences as primary keys since dBASE and FoxPro.
+As our databases have become exceedingly large, and stored in multiple locations across many parts of clusters the sequential keys have become problematic.
 tags:
   - PostgreSQL
   - architecture
 author:
   name: Sean Silvius
   picture: /images/profile.jpg
+draft: false
 ---

 **UPDATE: 27 Sept 2024** *Postgres 17 was released a couple days ago and UUIDv7 is still in review [UUID v7](https://commitfest.postgresql.org/47/4388/) status.
 I suggest staying with these solitions for the foreseeable future.
 I've added how to use UUIDv7 with NextJS and Drizzle.
 You can modify it for everything else type/javascript.*